Monthly ETF Commentary

 Harvest Healthcare Leaders Income ETF

-Outlook | Despite short-term volatility and policy-driven pressure on the sector, the long-term fundamentals remain solid, driven by: Aging populations, developing nations, and technological innovation | HHL provides steady monthly income and remains one of the top performing ETFs in the healthcare ETF group.
+Outlook | Despite short-term volatility and policy-driven pressure on the sector in the short term, the long-term fundamentals remain solid, driven by: Aging populations, developing nations, and technological innovation | HHL provides steady monthly income and remains one of the top performing ETFs in the healthcare ETF group over the past 5 years.
+Improving sentiment is a key near term catalyst.

 Harvest Brand Leaders Plus Income ETF

 The ETF maintained its covered call strategy, as it continues its focus on balancing income generation with participation in equity upside.
+The ETF is scheduled to be rebalanced during the month of October.

 Outlook | Ongoing tariff uncertainty and macroeconomic concerns kept markets volatile | Equal weight and specific value-, quality- & yield-based financial metrics can help in current environment with ongoing rotations.